 The headstock and tailstock can be moved along the lathe bed.
 A downward push on the handle (A) Fig. 15 (tailstock shown) locks the mechanism, while an upward movement of the handle releases the securing action.
 The clamps are pre-set at the factory.
-However, should either need adjusting, use a 11/16" wrench (B) Fig. 15 to slightly loosen or tighten the two nuts (C) Fig. 15 shown here on the tailstock.
-NOTE: Be certain that both nuts are tightened, or loosened, equally.
-NOTE: Clamp headstock and tailstock firmly while operating the lathe.
+However, should either need adjusting, use an 11/16" wrench (B) Fig. 15 to slightly loosen or tighten the two nuts (C) Fig. 15 shown here on the tailstock.

+NOTE: Tighten or loosen both nuts equally.

+NOTE: Clamp the headstock and tailstock firmly while operating the lathe.